ApiLogicServer/Docs/docs/Sample-Genai.md

 &nbsp;

-## Execute
+### API/App Automation

-The app is ready to run:
+API/App Autmation means the created project is executable.
+To run:

 1. Press **F5** to run
 2. Start your [Browser](http://localhost:5656/) to view the Admin App and the JSON:API